 It is important to note the limitations of the Australian study on non-celiac gluten sensitivity to allow an objective point of view.
-Eighty eight percent of the participants were females, with a mean age of 43.5.
+Eighty-eight percent of the participants were females, with a mean age of 43.5.
 Extrapolating the data to the general population cannot be recommended.
 And, because it was done by voluntary completion of a questionnaire, selection bias must be considered.
 Those issues aside, this is an important step toward analyzing the current methods for evaluation of NCGS.

 With these current statistics in print, my hope is that progress and awareness will increase the number of patients appropriately evaluated for celiac disease, beginning with antibody testing while on a gluten-containing diet.
-Symptom improvement on a gluten-free diet is taken into account, but does not eliminate the need for antibody screening.
+Symptom improvement on a gluten-free diet is taken into account but does not eliminate the need for antibody screening.
 Based on the results of the antibody testing, genetic screening and intestinal biopsy may be considered.
-At present, the biopsy is still considered a necessary component of the evaluation for celiac disease and also allows for evaluation of other possible pathology.
+At present, the biopsy is still considered a necessary component of the evaluation for celiac disease and also allows for the evaluation of other possible pathology.
 (Of note: In some suspected cases of pediatric celiac disease the biopsy is not performed.
 This is based on specific criteria.)